Managing and Using MariaDB Databases in ServBay

 database.

-ServBay provides a robust automatic backup feature that can regularly back up your MariaDB databases, website files, ServBay configurations, SSL certificates, and other important data.
-You can configure backup frequency, number of backup copies to retain, and storage location in the ServBay settings.
-This feature streamlines the backup process and ensures your data is safe.
-For step-by-step configuration guidance, please see How to Automatically Back Up and Restore MariaDB Databases.
+ServBay provides a powerful automatic backup feature for periodic backup of MariaDB databases, website files, ServBay configs, SSL certificates, and other vital data.
+You can configure the backup frequency, retention count, and storage location in ServBay’s settings.
+This feature greatly simplifies your backup workflow and ensures data safety.
+For detailed instructions, see How to Automatically Back Up and Restore MariaDB Databases.

 Performance Optimization

-MariaDB offers various performance optimization options.
-Here are some common optimization methods suited for local development and testing within ServBay.
+MariaDB offers various performance optimization options; here are some common methods suited for local development and testing in the ServBay environment.

 Index Optimization